instant-labs/instant-bandit/README.md

 }
 ```

-A Site configuration describes the variants to test, and the probability that a visitor should see each one.
-When a new visitor views your site for the first time, one of these variants is chosen at random using the specified probability.
-Here, there is an 80% chance that a new user will see variant B.
+Experiments in a site have variants, and continously balance the probability that a new visitor should see each one.

-The probabilities for each variant are updated on the fly by the server, based on conversion rate.
+The probabilities for each variant are updated on the fly by the server, based on conversion rate, which is defined by you.

 This is the "multi-armed bandit" part.
 If variant A's conversion rate begins exceeding variant B's conversion rate, the probabilities will be automatically updated, and A will begin to receive the majority of traffic.

 Thanks to this, we can be sure that the best variant is consistently shown the most frequently, while still giving other variants the chance to shine.

-Rather than waste a significant portion of traffic on variants that don't resonate with visitors, such as in traditional A/B testing, Instant Bandit allows you to optimize conversions without wasting large amounts of impressions on things that don't stick.
+Rather than waste a significant portion of traffic on variants that don't resonate with visitors, such as in traditional A/B testing, Instant Bandit allows you to optimize conversions without wasting large amounts of impressions on things that don't perform well.

 # Tracking Conversions